raptazure/zattelkasten/content/1 - Poems/If Silence Be The Food of Need.md

   - poetry
 time: 2025-03-10 12:44
 ---

-If silence be the food of need,
+<br>If silence be the food of need,

 Then silence I give unto thee.